Suella Braverman’s numbers on small boats are completely wrong | Tom Peck

 To set the record straight on the numbers, of the 100 million people that the United Nations High Commissioner for Refugees estimates are displaced around the world, only around a quarter have actually left their home country.

-Estimates vary, but around three quarters of displaced people who do leave their own country remain in a neighbouring country.
+Estimates vary, but around three-quarters of displaced people who do leave their own country remain in a neighbouring country.
 Surveys consistently demonstrate that the majority of refugees would like to return to their homes as soon as it is safe for them to do so.

 Historically, we have relatively fewer asylum seekers applying to the UK, compared to our population size, than many of the EU nations.
 In 2021, there were around nine asylum applications per 10,000 people in the UK.